DIY Herb Sticks + Herb Meanings and Uses

 You can trace the ceremonial burning of herbs back to a variety of cultures.
-Though white sage is common and quite popular at the moment, there are far more herbs at your fingertips that can be just as powerful and more environmentally friendly.
+Though white sage is common and quite popular at the moment, there are far more herbs at your fingertips that can be just as powerful, more environmentally friendly, and related to your cultural heritage.

 Every herb has a variety of meanings, uses, and correspondences.
 Herb sticks can be tailored to your every need.
 Even better, they’re easy to make, which I’ll outline below.

 It’s easy to use other terms, so why not, if the alternative is causing harm?
-I try to stick to terms like “smoke cleansing,” “ceremonial herb burning,” “sage stick,” and “herb stick.”
-They make my point without the harm, it’s win-win!
+I try to stick to terms like “smoke cleansing,” “ceremonial herb burning,” and “herb stick.”
+They make my point without the harm, it’s a win-win!

 Before we jump into the steps for making DIY herb sticks, let’s take a quick look at what the benefits are of making and using your own herb sticks.